openMF/web-app/.github/CONTRIBUTING.md

 ```
 git push origin remote-branch-name --force
 ```
-  - Follow the Pull request template and submit a pull request with a motive for your change and the method you used to achieve it to be merged with the `develop` branch.
+  - Follow the Pull request template and submit a pull request with a motive for your change and the method you used to achieve it to be merged with the `master` branch.
   - If you can, please submit the pull request with the fix or improvements including tests.
   - During review, if you are requested to make changes, rebase your branch and squash the multiple commits into one.
 Once you push these changes the pull request will edit automatically.